imhicihu/ISKM2017/Guidelines_connection_streaming.md

 ###Remote Speakers
 * Verify you are connected to a power electrical supply.
 * Fully charge your notebook's battery.
+* Verify your date/time in your computer is correct.
 * Verify your time-zone.
 ISKM2017's official hour is `UTC-03:00`.
 * Verify that you are out of malware & virus.
 * Test your audio card / webcam.